equalitie/open-corroborator/README.md

 ```

 ##### Permissions
-The `demo` user should be given the following permissions (via the admin interface):
+The `demo` user is a member of the chief-data-analyst, data-analyst and senior-data-analyst groups and should also be given
+the following permissions (via the admin interface):

    * 'Can assign users via api'
    * 'Can delete entities via api'